cberes/buffaloskateparks/README.md

 ## To do

 - clean up page contents so summaries are more readable
-- add info about skateparks under construction and initiatives for new skateparks
 - categories: can I enable them?
-- need photos for Phatman
+- need photos for Phatman and Empire
-- Empire also has a small indoor skatepark, but I know nothing about it